-Neo-classical growth theory is an alternative to general equilibrium theory and social welfare functions in economic analyses of climate policy issues.
-This theory rests on the assumption that there is a function relating aggregate inputs of capital and labour to some aggregate output.
+3.3 Neo-classical growth theory and the aggregate production function there is a function relating aggregate inputs of capital and labour to some aggregate output.
 Shifts in that function are a consequence of technological change and the education and training of labour.
 This approach was first suggested by Robert Solow (1957) though it was immediately pointed out by Hogan (1958) that the econometric estimation of production functions actually estimates the distribution of income between property and employment income (the functional distribution of income).
 Sheikh (1974) demonstrated by simulation and algebraically that the estimation of the production function typically used in these endogenous growth studies (the Cobb-Douglas function) gives a better fit the more constant is the functional distribution of income.
 Indeed, it fits perfectly if and only if the functional distribution of income is constant.
 The measures of the effects of technological change and education and training are the residuals from the estimating equation.
 Consequently, the representation of technological change in these models is actually determined by the deviation of the actual income distribution from constancy.
 It has no direct relationship to technological change except to the extent that such change influences the distribution of income.